-G4 - A-Z Waste & Recycling Guide
+G3 - A-Z Waste & Recycling Guide

 To ensure community members have access to local information on state disposal bans and how to reuse, recycle, donate, compost, and safely dispose of their unwanted materials, each SWME will develop and maintain an A-Z guide on their website that lists regional management options for various materials.
-This webpage must be updated on the SWMEs website within the first SWIP year and remain up-to-date throughout the SWIP term.
+This guide must be updated on the SWMEs website within the first SWIP year and remain accurate throughout the SWIP term.
 The list must contain, at minimum, information on how to manage, recycle, or divert all state disposal banned items in addition to information on where to recycle/reuse the following materials: clothing/textiles, asphalt shingles and drywall, sharps, pharmaceuticals, and food for donation.

-1. Provide A-Z website link in annual SWIP report.

-- 2. A-Z website link must be easily found from the district, alliance or town's website within 2 clicks or fewer from the homepage. - 3.
-Publicize the A-Z Waste & Recycling Guide with at least two forms of outreach in Year One of the SWIP term.
+- 1. Provide A-Z website link in annual SWIP report. - 2.
+A-Z website link must be easily found from the district, alliance or town's website within 2 clicks or fewer from the homepage. - 3.
+Publicize the A-Z Waste & Recycling Guide with at least two forms of outreach annually throughout the SWIP term.

-G5 - Variable Rate Pricing
+G4 - Variable Rate Pricing